sunlight-nadezhda/sunlight-nadezhda/README.md

 ### Hi, I'm Nadezhda 👋
 Purposeful and responsible beginner front-end developer with a motivation for development.
 I find a common language with different people.
 I appreciate honesty and willingness to help.
+I recently completed courses in web development at Yandex.Practicum and now I continue to improve my skills on my own.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=sunlight-nadezhda&show_icons=true&count_private=true"><img